rnw-community/rnw-community/packages/nestjs-rxjs-metrics/readme.md

 export const summaryMetrics = { my_summary_metric: 'My summary metric description' };
 ```

--   Create custom histogram and summary metrics labels enums, this is needed for safe TS usage inside the service operators:
+-   Create custom histogram and summary metrics labels objects, this is needed for safe TS usage inside the service operators:

+> Using `[...] as const is important for TS type checking to work`

 ```ts
 const histogramLabels = {